Running Kafka Without ZooKeeper in KRaft Mode

 Why Is Kafka Raft Replacing ZooKeeper?

-To understand why the community leadership decided to make this move away from ZooKeeper, we can look directly at KIP-500 for their reasoning.
+To understand why the Kafka community leadership decided to make this move away from ZooKeeper, we can look directly at KIP-500 for their reasoning.
 In short, this move was meant to reduce complexity and handle cluster metadata in a more robust fashion.
 Removing the requirement for ZooKeeper means there is no longer a need to deploy two distinctly different distributed systems.
 ZooKeeper has different deployment patterns, management tools, and configuration syntax when compared to Kafka.
 Unifying the functionality to single system will reduce configuration errors and overall operational complexity.

 In addition to simpler operations, treating the metadata as its own event stream means that a single number, an offset, can be used to describe a cluster member's position and be quickly brought up to date.
 This in effect applies the same principles used for producers and consumers to the Kafka cluster members themselves.

-KRaft Vs. ZooKeeper
+KRaft vs. ZooKeeper

 In a ZooKeeper-based Kafka deployment, the cluster consists of several broker nodes and a quorum of ZooKeeper nodes.
 In this environment, each change to the cluster metadata is treated as an isolated event, with no relationship to previous or future events.
 When state changes are pushed out to the cluster from the cluster controller, a.k.a. the broker in charge of tracking/electing partition leadership, there is potential for some brokers to not receive all updates, or for stale updates to create race conditions as we’ve seen in some larger Kafka installations.
 Ultimately, these failure points have the potential to leave brokers in divergent states.